323 million people visited a National Park Service property in 2025. That’s with a 43-day government shutdown where most parks had zero staff.

 Best Time to Visit

 The best time to visit Yellowstone is during the shoulder season when visitation is down.
-We like September when crowds are reduced and some fall foliage is popping throughout the park.
+We like September when crowds are reduced, and some fall foliage is popping throughout the park.
+Check out our guide to visiting Yellowstone in the fall.

 Best Things to Do